Meet Our Therapists At Shalom Counseling & Mediation Center

 Julie Sasseen, MSW, LISW, Therapist

-Julie Sasseen, LSW, MSW, graduated from Ohio State University with a B.S. in Psychology and from Virginia Commonwealth University with a Master’s in Social Work.
+Julie Sasseen, LISW, MSW, graduated from Ohio State University with a B.S. in Psychology and from Virginia Commonwealth University with a Master’s in Social Work.
 She is trained to provide EMDR and considers the treatment of trauma and complex trauma an area of focus.

 Lorenzo was born and raised in northwest Ohio, and he is grateful to have the opportunity to give back to his community here at Shalom as a Licensed Professional Counselor.
 Before joining Shalom, Lorenzo attended Bowling Green State University, where he earned his undergraduate degree in psychology.
 Following his undergraduate studies, Lorenzo pursued his master's degree in counselor education at the University of Toledo.
 During his time at UT, Lorenzo had the opportunity to work at the university's counseling center and at the Zepf Center.
 He has worked with a diverse range of populations, including college students from all walks of life and individuals dealing with substance use disorders.
 Lorenzo looks forward to working with adolescents and adults during his time here at Shalom.